hmis-tools/hmis-api-server/INSTALL.md

 2. Using a Command Line Interface, navigate to the root directory of this code base.
 It should be the one containing `pom.xml`

-3. Deploy using Maven:
+3. Deploy using Maven if this is the *first* time you've ever deployed this code:

     ```shell
         $> mvn tomcat7:deploy
     ```

-   If you have previously deployed this code with any tool, you will need to _redeploy_ using Maven.
+   But if you have previously deployed this code with any tool, then you should instead _redeploy_ using Maven:

     ```shell
         $> mvn tomcat7:redeploy